 She was running one minute and completely under the water the next.
 Unable to swim, she would have been stuck under the water if I had not seen her.
 Fortunately, I had been keeping a close eye so was able to run in, completely dressed and grab her out of the ocean water.

 Luckily, she was only upset and cold, but not hurt.
 It’s surprising how cold open water can be, compared to a pool.

 Cold water can affect a child’s swimming ability.
 Falling into cold water can result in shock, which can lead to panic and drowning.
 This can be especially important if you are boating.
 It’s important to keep in mind that if a child falls in, the water could be very cold.
 Dress for the water temperature, not the air temperature as best you can and always use a life jacket, even while boating.

 Our situation had a good outcome, but others are not so lucky.
 It is important to always choose a designated swimming area and check for signs warning about potential hazards.

 On the same note, it is important to watch for currents and tides.
 There is a reason that our children start out playing in front of us and a few moments later are floating away from us.
 Currents cannot be seen.

 If you are boating, or are in or around open water, be sure to have your children in a U.S. Coast Guard-approved life jacket in and around open water.
-Get a life jacket (also known as a personal floatation device) that is appropriate for a child’s weight and the water activity.
+Get a life jacket (also known as a personal floatation device) that is appropriate for a child’s weight, as well as the water activity.
 Our kids know that they cannot be on the boat or in the water without one.